 CRM programs offer various tools for automation, such as a calendar reminder system, data capture across platforms, response-triggered email funnels, internal chat integration, and customer interaction — especially with calls made from within the system.
 There are also capabilities for lead capture and management and marketing automation.

-Getting started with CRM
+Getting started with a CRM

-When you’re ready to streamline your business, Adobe Experience Cloud has all the tools you need for a seamless CRM strategy.
-Request a demo to learn how Experience Cloud integrates with your CRM solution.
+When you’re ready to get started Adobe Experience Cloud request a demo to learn how it integrates with your CRM solution.